zenithanalitica/demo/README.md

 ---

-### Running with an Existing `conversations.pkl` File
+## Using an Existing Pickled Conversations File

-Ensure the `conversations.pkl` file is located in the project root directory.
+If you already have a `conversations.pkl` file, place it in the project root and run:
-Then, simply execute:

 ```bash
 uv run python -m demo